LAPD cracks down on Echo Park homeless encampment - KESQ

 LAPD Chief Michel Moore tweeted late Wednesday that homeless people remaining in the park had 24 hours to leave.

-At least 40 tents used by the homeless could still be seen in the park Thursday behind fencing erected by city contractors, CNN affiliate KTLA reported.
+At least 40 tents used by the homeless could still be seen in the park Thursday behind fencing erected by city contractors, LA news station KTLA reported.

 The city has grappled with its burgeoning homeless population for years.
 In June, Mayor Eric Garcetti called homelessness “the humanitarian crisis of our time,”